zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 ```

 This is an important lesson to learn: as soon as the program that you started in a container quits, your container
-dies.
+stops.
 In contrast to *real* virtual machines, containers do not have a real operating system running, only the single
 application you want to run.

+## Container lifecycle

+Containers in Docker can have four states:

+- Created: after a container has just been created, but has never been launched
+- Running: when it is running
+- Stopped: when it has been stopped
+- Paused: when it has been paused (rarely used)

+You can easily change the states using the following commands, respectively:

+- `docker start`
+- `docker stop`
+- `docker pause`
+- `docker unpause`

+Additionally, it is worth noting that `docker run` is just a shorthand for `docker create`, `docker start` and then
+`docker attach` to attach the console of the running container in the background.

+You can, of course, start a container in the background without attaching the console using
+`docker run yourimage -d`

 ## Investigating the container